inspiredminds/contao-member-invites/README.md

 <img src="https://github.com/inspiredminds/contao-member-invites/raw/main/frontend-member-invite-accept-1.png" width="343" alt="Member invite accept module registration form">

+#### Member invite table

+This module will display all the invites sent by the currently logged in member.
+It will include a link to send an invite again.
+The link will either point to the current page or the redirect page.

+#### Member invite overview

+This module will dispaly all the invites in the system in the front end.

 ## Attributions

 Development of this extension was funded by the [austrian society for artificial intelligence (ASAI)](https://www.asai.ac.at/) with the Austrian [Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK)](https://www.bmk.gv.at/) as the public funding body.